aysucengiz/CENG795/blogs/blogblogblogblog.md

   <figcaption></figcaption>
 </p>

+**Debugging Image Textures**
 <p align="center">
   <img src="img_1.png" width="400">
   <figcaption></figcaption>
 </p>

 That will not do.
 I was trying to do image bump mapping according to the vertices, not texels so I rewrote the image part.
 <p align="center">
   <img src="img_12.png" width="400">
   <figcaption></figcaption>